al6x/micon/readme.md

 end

 # To demostrate basics of working with compnents let's configure our :logger
-# manually (in the next example, it will be configured automatically).
+# explicitly (in the next example, it will be configured automatically).
 rad.logger.log_file_path = '/tmp/rad.log'

-# The :router to be properly initialized, so we use another form of
+# The :router requires complex initialization, so we use
-# component registration.
+# another form of component registration.
 class Router
   def initialize routes; @routes = routes end def decode request;